The Engineer (UK magazine): History and description

 On 10 July 2012 the magazine announced its final print edition, the editor Jon Excell citing "increasing distribution and production costs, and the impact of an ongoing economic crisis on advertising revenues [which] have conspired to create a challenging environment for magazine publishers".
 The owner of The Engineer, Centaur Media proposed to focus the magazine’s editorial and commercial resources on growing the website, which had relaunched in 2009, and other digital products.
 According to Excell, demand for the print edition was such that after a 12-month hiatus, The Engineer returned as a monthly print magazine in September 2013.
-As of 2019, The Engineer publishes 10 issues a year and has a presence on Twitter, LinkedIn, Instagram and the news aggregator Flipboard.
+As of 2019, The Engineer publishes 10 issues a year and has a presence on social media and the news aggregator Flipboard.
 The magazine runs an annual conference for the industry and an annual awards ceremony for the encouragement of collaboration in innovation.
 The Engineer was acquired from Centaur Media by the Mark Allen Group in June 2019.